rouni001/CLARK/docs/QUICKSTART.md

 All repository shell scripts live under `scripts/`.
 Run commands such as `scripts/install.sh`, `scripts/set_targets.sh`, and `scripts/classify_metagenome.sh` directly from the repository root.
+From another directory, use an absolute script path such as `/path/to/CLARK/scripts/classify_metagenome.sh`.

 ## 6. Troubleshooting